MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 ### `Where-Object -Not`

-Thanks to @SimonWahlin, we've added the `-Not` parameter to `Where-Object`.
-Now you can filter an object at the pipeline for the non-existence of a property, or a null/empty property value.
+With the addition of `-Not` parameter to `Where-Object`, can filter an object at the pipeline for the non-existence of a property, or a null/empty property value.

 For example, this command returns all services that don't have any dependent services defined: